Catharina Margaretha Linck

+This article is only based on Brigitte Ericsson's translation of Franz Carl Müller's publication (1891) of some parts of Linck's courtfiles.

 Background

-The only source of information about Linck is a court document dated 13 October 1721.
+The only source of information available in English about Linck is a court document dated 13 October 1721.
 It summarizes the testimony taken at the trial of Linck and Linck’s wife, and reviews possible punishments for consideration by the monarch.
 Scholars of the period characterize her as a lesbian and place Linck in a social context in which women adopted male attire for a variety of reasons, including "to involve themselves sexually with another woman, either with or without the other woman's knowledge".